Moda Tower

 Moda Tower (formerly ODS Tower) is a 24-story office building in Portland, Oregon.
 At 308 ft.
-(94m), it is Portland's tenth-tallest building.
+(94m), it is Portland's seventeenth-tallest building.
 Health insurance company Moda Health is the primary tenant of the high-rise.
+Unico Properties purchased Moda Tower in 2018.

 History

 Construction on the tower began in 1997 and was finished in 1999 at a cost of $34 million, with Zimmer Gunsul Frasca serving as the chief architectural firm for the project.
 The building was the culmination of many years of efforts to develop the site into a high-rise building, with the site formerly the home of the Chambers and Gerlinger buildings.
 Prior plans for the site included one in 1990 to build a 460 ft, 30-story skyscraper to be named the Morrison Tower.
 Originally owned by the ODS Companies, it sold the building for $123 million in 2005 to Morrison CF-LLC.
 The building was sold for $129 million in 2013 to UBS and the name was changed to Moda after ODS Health Plans re-branded as Moda Health.
 In September 2018, the building was acquired by Unico Properties and American Realty Advisors for a reported $178 million.